 - The earlier field strength measurements will then be repeated so that we can compare the two.

-It is coming soon so stay tuned.
+It is coming in the future so stay tuned.
 We might have to wait for warmer weather, though.